State (or Local) Payment Bond Claim

 - Before relying on the existence of a payment bond or other form of guarantee for payment, you should make certain they are available.

 - Unlike in Utah, for example, there is no failure to obtain payment bond claim in Wyoming.

-Would you like help determining whether a payment bond or other form of guarantee is available?
+Contact me for help determining whether a payment bond or other form of guarantee is available.

 Persons entitled to make claim

 - Any person performing any work or labor or furnishing any material or goods of any kind which were used in the execution of the prime contract, conditioned for the performance and completion of the prime contract according to its terms, compliance with all the requirements of law and payment as due of all just claims for work or labor performed and materials furnished in the execution of the prime contract may make a claim against the payment bond or other form of guarantee.